sonrabakarim/barlkk/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

 You've just gone from Zero to HTTP/2 with AWS and Hugo.

-Now you can start building your APIs using [Serverless and Lambda](/serverless-email-forwards-ses-lambda-crash-course/) or even set-up your own [self-hosted Git service using Gitea](https://gitea.io/) for hosting your code.
-Maybe you want to start measuring the speed of your website with [Speedtracker](https://speedtracker.org).
+From here you can start [customizing the theme](https://comfusion.github.io/after-dark/#customizing), create some microservices for your site using [Serverless and Lambda](/serverless-email-forwards-ses-lambda-crash-course/), set-up your own [self-hosted Git service](https://gitea.io/) using Gitea.
+Or maybe you want to start measuring the speed of your website over time with [Speedtracker](https://speedtracker.org), explore some of the other [beautiful Hugo themes](http://themes.gohugo.io/) available, or even create your own theme using some of the [JAMstack CSS Frameworks, Tools and Libraries](/jamstack-css-framework-tool-library/).
 The possibilities are endless.
 Have fun!

-Please feel free to share your success stories or battle cries in the comments section below.
+And, as always, please feel free to share your success stories or battle cries in the comments section below.